George Simons | January 28, 2025

 Have you been sued by LVNV Funding?
 But you have no idea who LVNV Funding is?
 You're not alone.
 Many people who have defaulted on credit card debt or have fallen behind in student loan payments receive correspondence and are sometimes served with lawsuits from the debt collection company called LVNV Funding.

 Getting a lawsuit can be confusing, stressful, and can cause you a lot of anxiety.
 But do not fear.
-There is a way to not only stand up against a debt collector like LVNV Funding but even beat them in court.
+You still have options to work with LVNV Funding and even settle your debt before going to court.

 In this article, we are going to discuss what LVNV Funding is, whether it is a legitimate company overall, and what you need to do to fight back so that you are not at the mercy of LVNV Funding's extensive resources.